ruuda/blog/posts/llm-interactions.md

 — the last trace of personality that cannot be stripped away — is writing style.

-Recognizing somebodies writing style is part of getting to know that person.
+Learning to recognizing somebodies writing style is part of getting to know that person, just like learning what their taste in food or music is.
+With people I know well,
+I can often identify the author by the writing style.
+For natural language,
+but even for code.
+That we express ourselves in different ways, is what makes interacting with other people fun!

+So when humans start using <abbr>LLM</abbr>s to write text for them, or rewrite text to sound more professional or eloquent, that last trace of personality gets lost.
+I can identify LLM use by the writing style as well, and it makes me sad when real humans do that.